©2021 Central Washington Sentinel,

 Central Washington Sentinel articles and posts feature opinion articles, newspaper editorials and letters to the editor on the issues of the day affecting Central Washington.

 Welcome to the Central Washington Sentinel

 Thanks for stopping by!
-The Central Washington Sentinel is a web-based non-partisan e-Media news source headquartered in Kittitas County.
+The Central Washington Sentinel is a web-based e-Media news source headquartered in Kittitas County.

-We provide another look and analysis of under-reported local subjects (city/county) that might not obtain an adequate hearing in traditional media.
-We occasionally include a smattering of topical comments as well (state/federal).
+We provide original, curated, and aggregated content of articles, editorials, other looks, and analysis of under-reported subjects that might not obtain an adequate hearing in traditional local media.
+We regularly include a smattering of topical comments at the city, county, state, and federal level.

-We have not changed our mission… the three words that guide what we do…
+The three words that guide what we do are…

 Accountability | Transparency | Vision.